nordeim/ledgersg/docs/prompt-1.md

 ---

 awesome meticulous job so far. please keep up the good work. now, please meticulously plan and then create an updated and improved/merged architectural blueprint that is the complete and comprehensive replacement for your earlier version. the new architectural blueprint will form the basis of your subsequent implementation phases.

+---

+awesome meticulous job so far. please keep up the good work. yes, please meticulously plan and then proceed with Milestone 2